AndrewR613/Cybersec-Repo/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because in the event that the ELK stack needs to be rebuilt, it is as simple as running the Ansible playbook.
 This also is advantageous in regards to scalability.
 Should the cloud environment require a second server to monitor the web servers, it can be easily accomplished by adding another machine to the hosts file and re-running the script.
 Hours of work may be reduced to mere minutes through the convenience of Ansible.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks: